 \section{Abstract}

-We solve the Kato square root problem for parabolic operators whose coefficients can be written as the sum of a complex part, which is elliptic, and a real anti-symmetric part which is in $\BMO$.
-In particular, we allow for unbounded coefficients.
+We solve the Kato square root problem for parabolic operators whose coefficients can be written as the sum of a complex part, which is coercive, and a real anti-symmetric part, which is in $\BMO$.
+In particular, we allow for certain unbounded coefficients.